grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

   - If the call exists and it's waiting on a lock then there may be a deadlock.
   - If the call doesn't exist then it could either mean processing is not stuck (false positive) or the `pushToStorage` wasn't called at all, and so you should investigate the callers in the code.

+### MimirIngesterMissedRecordsFromKafka

+This alert fires when an ingester has missed processing some records from Kafka.
+In other words, there has been a gap in offsets.

+How it **works**:

+- Ingester reads records from Kafka, and processes them sequentially.
+It keeps track of the offset of the last record it processed.
+- Upon fetching the next batch of records, it checks if the first available record has an offset one greater than the last processed offset.
+If the first available offset is larger than that, then the ingester has missed some records.
+- Kafka doesn't guarantee sequential offsets.
+If a record has been manually deleted from Kafka or the records have been produced in a transaction and the transaction was aborted, then there may be a gap.
+- Mimir doesn't produce in transactions and does not delete records.
+- When the ingester starts up, it will attempt to resume from the last offset it processed.
+If the ingester has been unavailable for long enough that the next record is already removed due to retention, then the ingester will miss some records.

+How to **investigate**:

+- Verify that there have been no deleted records in your Kafka cluster by humans or other applications.
+- Verify that the ingester hasn't been down for longer than the retention on the Kafka partition.
+- Report a bug.

 ### MimirStrongConsistencyEnforcementFailed

 This alert fires when too many read requests with strong consistency are failing.